ThomasTusche/ThomasTusche.github.io/index.md

 ![Aws_overview](./aws_overview.png)

 To create the EC2 machines, on which Kubernetes runs, I created a VPC with public and private subnets.
-By visiting the URL of my website, the traffic will be hitting
-AWS Route53 servive which automatically redirect the traffic to the Elastic Loadbalancer.
-The AWS ELB is listening for Http and Https traffic and routes the packages to the the Kubernetes Node on which the Wordpress Service is running.
+By visiting the URL of my website, the traffic will be hitting the AWS Route53 service which automatically redirects the traffic to the Elastic Loadbalancer.
+The AWS ELB is listening for Http and Https traffic and routes the packages to the Kubernetes Node on which the Wordpress Service is running.
 This service is passing the traffic forward to the right container.

 #### Terraform
 ![Terraform_Pipeline](./terraform_pipeline.png)

-All my Terraform Code is placed inside a AWS CodeCommit Repository.
-Cloudwatch is monitoring the masterbranch and runs the AWS CodePipeline everytime there is new code pushed to master.
+All my Terraform Code is placed inside an AWS CodeCommit Repository.
+Cloudwatch is monitoring the master branch and runs the AWS CodePipeline everytime there is new code pushed to master.
 My pipeline consists of four steps:
 - Recognising changes in the code
 - Running a "terraform plan" against the current infrastructure and display any upcoming changes
 - Waiting for a manual approval or rejection
-- After code approval runs the terraform apply
+- After code approval, runs the terraform apply

 The Terraform code is available here:
 [Terraform Repo](https://github.com/ThomasTusche/portfolio-website/tree/master/terraform)